juanantonio284/latex_notes/latex--a_primer_1_and_2.md

 \date{Month Date, Year}
 ```

-produces [a big centered Title with two columns underneath (each one containing an author with 3
+produces a big centered Title, two columns underneath (each one containing an author with 3 lines of
-lines of address), and a date underneath (the date actually reads `Month Date, Year`)].
+address), and a date underneath (this actually reads `Month Date, Year`).

 **Note** that if you simply omit the `\date` command, the current date will still be printed.
 To
   avoid printing a date insert the command `\date{ }`, i.e. the command with blank arguments.